THE HAUTE ROUTE

 Arrival in Geneva and minibus transfer to Hotel Couronne in Argentiere.
 We meet up in the evening to collect hire gear, chat with our guides and instructors and prepare for the week ahead.
-This year we are following the Verbier variante of the Haute Route (next year we will follow the Grand Lui variante).
+We are following either the Verbier variante of the Haute Route or the Grand Lui variante.

 The first day of the tour starts with a descent from the top of the Grandes Montets ski lift across the Argentière glacier with its tumbling seracs and ice falls.
 Then there is a long, three hour climb up to the Col du Chardonnet on the ridge of the Aiguille d’Argentière before a steep (sometimes roped up) descent on the other side.
 You ski across the Plateau du Trient and on to the Trient refuge at 2691m.

 We set off on one of the best ski descents on the Haute Route to the small village of Champex.
 From the Trient hut we ski down the Glacier du Trient before taking a short climb to the Col des Encandies.
 Then there is the long, classic ski descent of the Val d’Arpette to Champex village.
 From there we take a bus or a taxi to the ski resort of Verbier and take the cable car to the Mont Fort hut.